-Road to Perdition offers a heart breakin example: Mafia Hitman Michael Sullivan asks his boss John Rooney for justice against Rooney's son, Connor, who blew it up and ended killing Michael's family.
-Michael has been loyal to Rooney all his life, and maybe Rooney loves Michael more than his own son, so when Rooney calls out Michael for this trope is not only a "The Reason You Suck" Speech, but Rooney makes clear that everyone in the Mafia has cross the Despair Event Horizon.
+Road to Perdition offers a heart breaking example: Mafia Hitman Michael Sullivan asks his boss John Rooney for justice against Rooney's son, Connor, who killed Michael's family.
+Michael has been loyal to Rooney all his life, and maybe Rooney loves Michael more than his own son, so when Rooney calls out Michael for this trope it is not only a "The Reason You Suck" Speech, but Rooney makes clear that everyone in the Mafia has crossed the Despair Event Horizon.
 You can see it at the quotes page.

 Pirates of the Caribbean: Davy Jones fully expects those he makes deals with to pay back their debts to him, demanding good faith at all times, but is treacherous and feels no obligation to return in kind.

 In Casino Royale, Valenka was terrified when Obanno attacked her boyfriend Le Chiffre and threatened to mutilate her.
 Later in the film, however, she's smug and devoid of pity when Le Chiffre takes Bond and Vesper captive.

 Played for laughs in the Discworld novels: Nanny Ogg is proud to admit that one of her children was stealing lead off of the opera house roof because "It isn't a crime if an Ogg does it."